 The bottom part of the park is where you can see the old restaurants, shops and other cultural attractions.
 It also includes animal pens and a show hall of fake mammoths.

 The cathedral is situated next to a hotel complex.
 It now looks rather worn down, especially with graffiti on the walls.
 It could have been a fascinating place if not for the damage done which left very little of it intact.
 You can see some chandeliers that were brought down and a trashed gift shop.
 Only ome of the rooms remain in still in good condition.

-The shopping square is a haven for splintered Matryoshka dolls which you can see in various craft shops.
-Some restaurants have things which are still intact such as a working piano where you can still play some music.
-There’s also a small brewery shop and a shop selling diamonds.
+There was also a small brewery shop and a shop selling diamonds.
 Most of these have already been emptied.
-The most talked about place in the abandoned village is the mammoth showroom.
-This place is tucked behind high weeds and consists of two giant wooly mammoths which look very impressive.
+The most talked about place in the abandoned village was the mammoth showroom.
+This place was tucked behind high weeds and consisted of two giant wooly mammoths which looked very impressive.

-The village was first closed for renovation and was opened again in 2002.
-However, only after 6 months, it closed again due to the lack of visitors.
-It was finally permanently closed in 2004.
+The village was first closed for renovation in 2002, but it closed permanently in 2004 due to lack of visitors.
 Niigata Russian Village seems like it had quite a lot of interesting places and it’s a shame that it was abandoned.
 Would you like to visit the abandoned village or would you have visited it in its prime?